Name Service Switch libraries COMMANDS

 Command to execute by token :

 The command is executed for each received/input items.
-And only one command may be specified
+And only one command may be specified.

-To execute multiple commands (similar way to find … -exec), we may use as trick bash -c "foo command" as command such as :
+To execute multiple commands (similar way to find … -exec), we may use as trick bash -c "foo command"

 grep foo anyFile | xargs -I% bash -c "echo % && echo 'end current token'"